geotrev/undernet/site/docs/introduction.md

 ### Support

-Undernet's CSS and JavaScript will work in _recent versions_ these browsers:
+Undernet's CSS and JavaScript will work in _recent versions_ these browsers, including Android and iOS versions:

 - Chrome ✓
 - Firefox ✓
 - Safari ✓
 - Opera ✓

-The framework is also tested in and supports **Internet Explorer 11** and **Edge** on Windows.
-Support for IE11 and Edge may drop in the near future as chromium Edge is rolled out.

 ## Contribute